szabgab/perlmaven.com/sites/en/pages/from-cgi-to-psgi-and-starman.md

 I used Ubuntu 20.04 running at [Digital Ocean](/digitalocean).
 They call their VPS-es "droplets".

 I installed [Rexify](https://www.rexify.org/) on my local computer.
-Inserted the IP address of the newly created remote host in the Rexfile instead of the IP address you can see in the <b>group all</b> line.
+Inserted the IP address of the newly created remote host in the Rexfile instead of the IP address you can see in the **group all** line.
 Then ran the following command:

 ```